chuliang007/resnet20_training/README.md

 # CNN training using block minifloat

 The blind link describes an HLS-based CNN training accelerator using the back-propagation algorithm with the SGD optimiser.
+The current open-source code is in floating-point format to give a quick functional verification of the training accelerator design.
+A full version using the block minifloat will be released afterwards.

 ## Structure